anandji28/PowerBI_Dashboard/README.md

 Contributions to this project are welcome.
 If you have suggestions for improvements or additional features, please feel free to submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact

-For questions or support, please contact [Anand Ji Parasar] at [upadhyayanandji@gmail.com].
+For questions or support, please contact Anand Ji Parasar at upadhyayanandji@gmail.com.